balder-dev/balder/doc/source/basics/scenarios.rst

                 pass

 Get it back in your mind, **a scenario defines the things your test needs**.
 The most obvious is that you want to test something, usually a device or an object.
-For this balder provides :class:`Device` classes.
+For this Balder provides :class:`Device` classes.

 Add one or more devices
 =======================